 - Florida: Keanu Neal and Joe Haden are both really good players, but the Gators produced quite a few disappointments and a lot of players who have just been really average.

 - Miami: In the early 2000’s, they could have probably held this title.
 But it’s been a while since they have produced a solid defensive back in the NFL.
 Ed Reed and the late Sean Taylor are two of the best safeties in NFL history, but those are the last two good Hurricane defensive backs.
 The only reason I even mention them in this list is because they had two of the best and produced an insane number of defensive backs for a decade.

 - Ohio State: OSU may have the best claim, but other than Malcolm Jenkins, they are still early on in the list of players they have produced.
-In a few years, we may be revisiting this and saying the Buckeyes have overtaken the Tigers though with tons of players being drafted over the last few seasons.
+In a few years, we may revisit this and say the Buckeyes have overtaken the Tigers though with players like Denzel Ward and Jeffrey Okudah in the league.

 - Florida State: With Jalen Ramsey and Derwin James as two of the top players at their position, the Seminoles are set up well in the NFL.
 They also have a few others like Xavier Rhodes and Ronald Darby that have been extremely good players, so they are not far behind LSU.

 Some other schools who have had some talent that may want a claim of the title are USC, Texas, Virginia Tech, Iowa, Clemson, and Georgia, but they don’t have near the talent of the top schools and and are a few years away from even having a chance of being in the conversation.

 Today, the NFL and college football is dominated by only one DBU: Louisiana State University.